Sexual Offences: Profiling Approach

 POCSO cases require a different operating posture from adult sexual-offence cases, and the profiling work has to adapt.

-The intersection of POCSO procedure with BAU-style profiling is one of the active areas of Indian forensic-psychology research, and NIMHANS and the National Commission for Protection of Child Rights have published guidance that any aspirant should be familiar with at viva level.
+The intersection of POCSO procedure with BAU-style profiling is one of the active areas of Indian forensic-psychology research, and NIMHANS and the National Commission for Protection of Child Rights have published guidance that any working profiler should be familiar with.

 Which of Groth's categories is characterised by a need to reassure the offender of his own adequacy, typically with verbal scripts asking for reassurance and limited escalation when the victim resists strongly?